-Folksamerica's statutory combined ratios do not take into account the full favorable impact of the retroactive coverage provided by certain reinsurance contracts or the indemnification of losses associated with certain of Folksamerica's acquisitions.
-Folksamerica's statutory combined ratio, as adjusted for retroactive reinsurance, improved to 99% for 2002, from 120% for 2001.
+Folksamerica's statutory combined ratio, as adjusted to include the favorable effects of retroactive reinsurance, improved to 99% for 2002, from 120% for 2001 (which included twelve points of catastrophe losses, including approximately six points as a result of the Attacks).
 The statutory combined ratio for 2002 included three points of catastrophe losses, mainly due to \$9.7 million of additional losses related to the Attacks and \$6.6 million of net incurred losses related to European floods during the third quarter of 2002.
 Aside from the lower level of incurred catastrophe losses, the improvement in Folksamerica's 2002 results is attributable to the continuing positive trends in reinsurance pricing, terms and conditions that began before, and became more dramatic after, the Attacks.
 White Mountains expects the favorable trends in Folksamerica's operations to continue in 2003 as the effects of better prices, terms and conditions are further reflected in its underwriting results.
 White Mountains also expects to experience favorable results in 2003 from its other reinsurance operations (consisting of Fund American Re, WMU and its investment in Montpelier) as they continue to develop under favorable market conditions.